todofixthis/class-registry/docs/advanced_topics.rst

    except RegistryKeyError:
      pass

-If desired, you can also change the registry key, or even replace a class that is already registered.
+If desired, you can also change existing registry keys, or even replace a class that is already registered.

 .. code-block:: python